mm66/Read_temperature_and_humidity_SHT31/README.md

 In `Example Connection Configuration` menu:

 * Choose the network interface in 'Connect using' option.
-Select the Wi-Fi interface and your Wi-Fi SSID and Wi-Fi password of the network your ESP32 will connect to
+Select the Wi-Fi interface and set your Wi-Fi SSID and Wi-Fi password of the network your ESP32 will connect to.

 ### Build and Flash